 Magic Leap grants healthcare startups access to its new AR headset ahead of mid-2022 release

 Magic Leap has famously struggled since its emergence as one of Silicon Valley’s most hyped startups.
-In 2019, it came out that the company had reportedly only sold 6,000 units of its $2,300 Magic Leap One Creator Edition headset through the first six months that the device was available.
-It subsequently spent months laying off employees before a $350 million investment gave it a new shot of life.
+In 2019, it came out that the company had reportedly only sold units of its $2,300 headset through the first six months that the device was available.
+It subsequently spent months laying off employees before a gave it a new shot of life.